qrvey/partner-portal/docs/ui-docs/automation/data-actions.md

 Underneath the search box, you’ll see three branch options where you can place actions depending on the number of results found.
 You can specify different sets of actions for each of these three branch options.

->**NOTE**: The Search Record action will loop through multiple records found individually.
+>**Note:** The **Search Record** action will loop through multiple records found individually.
 For example, if five records are found, the actions under the _Multiple Records Found_ will be performed five times, once for each record.

 ## Updating/Deleting Records
 Once you have searched and found one or more records in your dataset, you can use the  **Update Record** and **Delete Record** actions to take appropriate actions.